 This year we are again using the Securities and Exchange Commission rule that allows us to furnish our proxy statement, our 2018 summary annual report to shareholders, a copy of our annual report on Form 10-K and proxy card to shareholders over the Internet.
 This means that, unless you have previously requested to receive only printed materials, you will receive only a notice containing instructions on how to access the proxy materials over the Internet and vote online.
-If you receive this notice but would still like to request paper copies of the proxy materials, please follow the instructions on the notice.
+If you receive this notice but would still like to request paper copies of the proxy materials, please follow the instructions on the notice or on the website referred to on the notice.
 By delivering proxy materials electronically to our shareholders, we can reduce the costs of printing and mailing our proxy materials.
 Please visit www.proxyvote.com for more information about the electronic delivery of proxy materials.